A few months ago, Seth and I had the privilege of interviewing self-storage investing expert Scott Meyers in episode 28 of the REtipster podcast.

 The major benefits of this strategy are that it's fairly simple and straight forward.
 You have an existing facility, with documented, proven transactions and cash flow, verifying that it's a successful business.

 Because it's an established business, lending is easier to obtain and your plans to increase profits can be somewhat streamlined and predictable.

-The major drawback is that you may face growth limitations depending on the size of the lot (for example, if they’ve already developed the building on the property to the highest and best use) and customs of the market.
+The major drawback is that you may face growth limitations depending on the size of the lot (for example, if they've already developed the building on the property to the highest and best use) and the customs of the market.